Skip to content

 A human reader can hold one prior transcript in their head; the model can hold four.

-Same activity, different framing usually signals something — confidence rising or falling, with the language as the early tell.
+Same activity, different framing usually signals something: confidence rising or falling, with the language as the early tell.
 BMNR's framing around its ETH buying programme shifted between Q4 2025 and Q1 2026.
-What read as aggressive accumulation in the earlier call became something closer to disciplined positioning by the next one, around the time the buying pace was publicly described as moderating toward the 5% supply target.
+What read as aggressive accumulation in the earlier call became something closer to disciplined positioning by the next one.
+That was around the time the buying pace was publicly described as moderating toward the 5% supply target.
 Same programme, different sentence.
-I have been reading every BMNR release for this kind of shift since the NYSE uplisting.
+I have been reading every BMNR release for this kind of shift since the shares moved up to the main NYSE exchange.

 // Prompt 4 - Prior call comparison